The-Assembly/movieAppFlutter/README.md

 After creating your starter app, you can replace the contents of your app directory with the code found in this repository.

-Enjoy!
-- The Assembly team
+Enjoy coding with Flutter! - The Assembly team